-If you have never been diagnosed but you are experiencing symptoms consistent with ADHD and you would like to be evaluated for the possibility of medication therapy, please be advised that the following steps are the standard of care at Calvin College Health Services.
+If you have never been diagnosed but you are experiencing symptoms consistent with ADHD and you would like to be evaluated for the possibility of medication therapy, please be advised that the following steps are the standard of care at Calvin University Health Services.
 The diagnosis may require formal psychological testing and this may take a few weeks to complete.

 - You may schedule an appointment with one of our providers to discuss your symptoms.
 Many conditions may cause poor concentration or easy distractibility beyond ADHD.

 - If formal psychological testing is indicated, you will then need to arrange for the formal testing.
 Those results often take two to three weeks before they are received by our office.
 We can provide a list of local testing centers at your initial office visit.
 (Please note: It is your responsibility to determine whether your insurance benefits cover psychological testing prior to your scheduled psychological testing appointment.)

 - The testing results need to be received and reviewed by Health Services before medication treatment will begin by one of our prescribing physicians.